kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

   kubelet and volume controllers and enables shims and translation logic to route volume operations from the AWS-EBS in-tree plugin to EBS CSI plugin.
   Requires CSIMigration and CSIMigrationAWS feature flags enabled and EBS CSI plugin installed and configured on all nodes in the cluster.
+This flag has been deprecated in favor of the `InTreePluginAWSUnregister` feature flag which prevents the registration of in-tree EBS plugin.
 - `CSIMigrationAzureDisk`: Enables shims and translation logic to route volume operations from the Azure-Disk in-tree plugin to AzureDisk CSI plugin.
   Supports falling back to in-tree AzureDisk plugin if a node does not have